 The article states that data transfer to the US is legal if the controller and processor have entered into standard contractual clauses adopted by the EU Commission, or if an approved certification mechanism demonstrates the processors commitment to certain data protection safeguards.

-Examples of this are the “Model Clause” contract that Sapling typically enters into with many of its customers under the GDPR framework, or the Privacy Shield.
+Examples of this are the “Model Clause” contract that Sapling typically enters into with many of its customers under the GDPR framework.

 The Right to Object